ThomasCarroll/htqc/r_course/reproducibleR.md

 =======
 Options may be included in the R code chunks.

-An import option is to choose whether code will be run or is meant for display only.
+An important option is to choose whether code will be run or is meant for display only.
 This can be controlled with the **eval** option.
 TRUE will evaluate the code.

 ```